-The European Chemical Agency (ECHA) has now released the long-awaited submission portal for the harmonised method of submitting poison centre notifications – the tool went live on 24 April 2019 and is now usable.
+ECHA have now released the long-awaited submission portal for the harmonised method of submitting poison centre notifications – the tool went live on 24 April 2019 and is now useable.

 In 2017, the European Commission released Regulation EU 2017/542 amending Regulation (EC) No 1272/2008 of the European Parliament and of the Council on classification, labelling and packaging of substances and mixtures (CLP) by adding a new Annex – Annex VIII of CLP – on harmonised information relating to emergency health response.